Background and history

 Presence Forgiveness and Reconciliation

 Patience Listening and Care

 Here are some elements of the history of contemporary kasàlà.
-First of all, it is the story of Jean Kabuta who introduced this art form to the West
+First of all, it is the story of Jean Kabuta who introduced this art form to Western society.

 He was still teaching at secondary school in Belgium when, in July 1980, he went to the mourning of his uncle in Kinshasa.
 The return of a person after a long absence is one of the occasions when kasàlà is recited.

 His family invites a kasàlà specialist for this purpose.
 His mother explains that having spent a lot of time abroad, he is like someone who has wandered into the bush and become wild.
 As such, he needed to be brought back into the community, reminding him of his names, connecting him to his ancestors, to his history, to his territory and to himself.